grahamsgithub/2025-02-03-se-pt-nz/README.md

 This is the IOD Software Engineering Repository for cohort 2025-02-03-se-pt-nz.
-Includes: Lab & Class Exercises.
+Includes: Lab & Class Exercises in a public repository for trainer review.